osiota/osiota/doc/configuration.md

 ### remote (object)

 Connect to a remote ER instance (via WebSockets).
-To get or forward data from or to another energy-router instance, you can add remotes.
+To get or forward data from or to another osiota instance, you can add remotes.

-### app (object)
+### app (object[])

-Applications extend the functionality of the energy-router software.
+Applications extend the functionality of osiota.
 Define and configure applications to start.

 ### auto_install (boolean)